 If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
 NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
-[ECB00852] 6.
-Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.
+[ECB00852] Check the O-ring for damage, and then insert the dipstick and tighten the engine oil filler cap.